ZhijianZhou01/metav/README.md

 metav has been distributed to the standard library of `PyPI`, and can be easily installed by the tool `pip`.

+Firstly, download Python3 (https://www.python.org/), and install Python3 and pip, then,

 ```
 pip install metav
 metav -h